Tension In UP District After 4 Temples Desecrated

 One of the temples which has been attacked by the miscreants is assumed to be 100 years old and a video on the social media shows idols of Lord Shiva and Lord Hanuman in a desecrated condition.

-SP Surendra Nath Tiwari confirmed the incident and assured that all the miscreants will be arrested and punished as per the law.—IANS
+SP Surendra Nath Tiwari confirmed the incident and assured that all the miscreants will be arrested and punished as per the law.